MicrosoftDocs/azure-media-services/media-services/latest/includes/trouble-content-flagged-inappropriate.md

 <!-- 2204180010001600 -->

-### Problem

-Content has been flagged as inappropriate.
+## Content has been flagged as inappropriate.

 ### Cause